Organizing resources

 Defining multiple providers

-Example: A deployment passes a list of regions; the component configuration uses for_each to create an aws provider instance per region.
+Example: A deployment passes a list of regions.
+The component configuration uses for_each to create an AWS provider instance per region.

 Linked Stacks